Easy as Pie (Gary Burton album)

-Easy as Pie is an album by vibraphonist Gary Burton recorded in 1980 and released on the ECM label in 1981.
-It features a new quartet with alto saxophonist James Odgren, bassist Steve Swallow and drummer Michael Hyman.
+Easy as Pie is an album by the Gary Burton Quartet recorded in June 1980 and released on ECM March the following year.
+The quartet features alto saxophonist James Odgren and rhythm section Steve Swallow and Michael Hyman.

 Reception

-The Allmusic review by Scott Yanow awarded the album 3 stars, stating: "The repertoire is stronger and less introverted than usual....
-Swinging sections alternate with more thoughtful pieces, resulting in a particularly well-rounded set".
+The AllMusic review by Scott Yanow awarded the album 3 stars, stating: "The repertoire is stronger and less introverted than usual....
+Swinging sections alternate with more thoughtful pieces, resulting in a particularly well-rounded set."